varda/varda/doc/design.rst

 related to the individuals.
 For example, ``cat`` the VCF files for all individuals and sort the result by genome position before sending it to the server.

-.. note:: Observation coverage (total number of reads and number of variant
-    reads, both per individual) is only stored for observations in exactly one individual (i.e. not in population studies).

 Frequency calculation